GustavoPrata/TVON2808/replit.md

 - **UI Simplification**: Remove unnecessary buttons from chat interface (no mute notifications or contact info buttons)
 - **Modern Tab Interface**: Use elegant tabbed layouts with gradient colors and icons for menu organization (similar to bot-config page style)
 - **Data Management**: Systems data must come from local database, not external API
-- **Layout Optimization**: Template editor must use fullscreen layout with responsive grid using fr units, avoiding horizontal overflow

 ## Recent Changes
-- **01/10/2025**: Implemented robust anti-spam system for WhatsApp bot.
-Bot now responds only once per message/photo with 3-second cooldown between responses.
-Added multi-layer deduplication using message cache and rate limiting to prevent multiple responses when receiving media messages.
-- **01/10/2025**: Redesigned template-editor with fullscreen layout using CSS Grid fr units (1fr:2.2fr:1.3fr) to prevent horizontal overflow.
-Removed max-width constraints and implemented responsive design that adapts to all screen sizes >= 1024px.
 - **26/09/2025**: Fixed critical bug where fixed systems (ID >= 1000) weren't appearing in distribution modal.
 Issue was caused by backend returning `systemId` (camelCase) while frontend expected `system_id` (snake_case).
 Solution: Added fallback support for both formats throughout the frontend.
 - **25/09/2025 (v2)**: Refactored fixed systems to be REAL systems saved in database and API.
 Fixed systems now require username/password, use IDs >= 1000, and points are automatically calculated (total_points / num_systems).
 Removed manual point editing.
 - **25/09/2025**: Added test message simulation feature in chat - allows sending messages as if from the client to test bot responses.
 Located above PIX billing option in chat sidebar.